Subaward Policy

 • Identifying unusual or unforeseen items outlined in or omitted from the programmatic reports and reporting them to the Director

-All programmatic reports should be stored on the computer in a shared drive accessible by the Director, the Business Office, and the Office of Academic Affairs.
+All programmatic reports should be stored on the computer in a shared drive accessible by the Associate Director, the Senior Grants Accountant, and the Office of Academic Affairs.

 Financial Reports / Invoices

-The PI/PD and Assistant Controller will work together to review invoices from the Subrecipient to ensure that all are consistent with the established scope of work.
-The Assistant Controller will receive the invoice from the Subrecipient and review it to ensure it meets the standard format and is calculated accurately.
+The PI/PD and Senior Grants Accountant will work together to review invoices from the Subrecipient to ensure that all are consistent with the established scope of work.
+The Senior Grants Accountant will receive the invoice from the Subrecipient and review it to ensure it meets the standard format and is calculated accurately.
 The invoice will be forwarded to the PI/PD to ensure that charges are as expected and do not represent a significant over-expenditure, or under-expenditure, against the budget.

-If, after review, an issue or concern is identified, the Business Office may request detailed justification including, but not limited to:
+If, after review, an issue or concern is identified, the Senior Grants Accountant may request detailed justification including, but not limited to:

 • Payroll records/data